mikamikem/Igor/Modules/Core/Core/Readme.md

 ## Runtime Info

-This module only runs in the editor.
+This module is fully available at runtime except for the configuration window and a few utility functions.

 ## Developer Info